The New Food Pyramid is Key to a Healthier Life

 - Unlike the traditional one, the new food pyramid takes into account that emotional health is also very important.

 - In this sense, it is based on the idea that food choices should be an act of solidarity.

 - Solidarity and love guarantee social and environmental sustainability.

 This helps to ensure that good nutrition is not just a luxury for the few.
 Consumption patterns eventually modify industrial practices.
 If you opt for fair trade and organic products then, in the long run, you’re doing your body a favor.

 You’re also taking care of your mind.
 You know that you’re improving the lives of others – and that’s a comforting thought.
 In addition to all that, you’ll be taking care of the environment.

 Considering all these aspects, the SENC created a new food pyramid that has been quite ground-breaking in many ways.

 The base of the new pyramid

-As you know, at the base of the pyramid are habits that should be repeated at least five times a week.
+As you know, at the base of the pyramid are habits and foods that should be repeated at least five times a week.